Information and Policies

 Course Requirements

-A minimum of 12 courses and one lab are required for the Latin American and Latino Studies (LALS) and politics combined B.A.
+A minimum of 12 courses and one lab are required for the Latin American and Latino Studies (LALS) and Politics Combined B.A.
+Students considering a double major or major/minor plan with the combined major in LALS and politics should contact the LALS undergraduate advisor to discuss their options.

 Lower-Division Requirements